danielvicentini/socialdistance/README.md

 * Edit DB/inventory.py and include in Json format the followin information:
 * "SerialNumber": "XXXX-YYYY-ZZZZ",   // Serial Number of Meraki Device
 * "Device": "Camera", // Type of Device (Camera or Wifi)
-* "Nome": "Camera do Andrey", // A nome for the device - facility manager will refer to a device using this information
+* "Nome": "Camera Name", // A nome for the device - facility manager will refer to a device using this information
 * "Location": "RoomName", // Name for a room the device conver.
 This Name will be used as a match for the configuration of the Social Distance rules (Max People).
 * "NetworkID": "L_XXXX" // Network ID of the Meraki Device
 * Repeat the proccess to each Device that will be used